 Fuel efficiency is a measure of the tyre's rolling resistance.
-A tyre with low rolling resistance is more fuel efficient since it requires less energy to roll.
-Fuel efficiency is rated from A (highest rating) to G (lowest rating).
+A tyre with low rolling is more fuel efficient since it requires less energy to roll.
+Fuel efficiency is rated from A (highest rating) to E (lowest rating).

-Wet grip is a measure of the tyre's braking ability on wet roads.
-Wet grip is rated from A (highest rating) to F (lowest rating).
+Wet grip is a measure of tyre’s braking ability on wet roads.
+Wet grip is rated from A (highest rating) to E (lowest rating).

 The external noise generated by the tyre, measured in decibels.
-The black sound waves indicate the noise class, from 1 (quiet) to 3 (noisy).
+The noise class is rated from A (quiet) to C (noisy).

 EU ratings for a tyre can differ from one size to the next.
 If you have not specified your full tyre size, we display the range of values for all sizes of that particular tire.

 We test our tyres on over 50 aspects of tyre performance in all types of road conditions.
 The additional performance ratings indicate the tyre's capabilities in areas that are not addressed by the EU ratings.